 You can join the RCN's Peer Support group to speak to and get advice from other members affected by ill health and/or disability who can understand what you're going through.
 Alternatively you may feel you want to offer support to those who have just been diagnosed or are finding it hard coming to terms with their circumstances.
 It's free and easy to join.

 Most healthcare professionals are far better at looking after other people than they are themselves, and freely admit the transition from care giver to patient is a difficult one.
 It's important that you have sufficient emotional support to come to terms with any changes in your health; just as you would want for your patients.
 The RCN's counselling service offers members free, confidential counselling.
-You can also visit the Healthy workplace, Healthy you resources.

 If you are concerned about the financial implications of being out of work / having to reduce your hours / moving to a lower paid job, then the RCN's Lamplight Support Service can help.
 Their team of advisers can check you are getting the financial support you're entitled to, and give you advice on how to budget.
 Not all benefits are means tested, so even if you have savings or are comfortably meeting your outgoings, there might still be benefits that you can claim.